irena-flextool/flextool/docs/results.md

 ## Costs

-- `model` object `cost` parameter - M[CUR] (millions of user chosen currency) includes annualized total cost as well as annualized costs divided into
+- `model` object `cost_annualized` parameter - M[CUR] (millions of user chosen currency) includes annualized total cost as well as annualized costs divided into
   - *unit investment/retirement* - M[CUR] cost of investing in unit capacity or benefits from salvaging unit capacity
   - *connection investment/retirement* - M[CUR] cost of investing in connection capacity or benefits from salvaging connection capacity
   - *storage investment/retirement* - M[CUR] cost of investing in storage capacity or benefits from salvaging storage capacity